ravalmihir/research/README.md

 IN 20220674 there are three codes which are basic.

-In assignment name of file there are 2 codes which are intresting but it took hour of work to solve error.
+In assignment name of file there are 2 codes which are intresting but it took hours to solve error.